 2. Well-Established Manufacturing Communities

 A study by members of El Colegio de Sonora, El Colegio de la Frontera Norte and the Center for the Integration of Technological Innovation once found that by the 1990s, the Ford Hermosillo plant had integrated more than 200 local businesses into its supply chain.
-As the Sonora automotive industry enhanced manufacturing communities, many of the world's largest Tier 1 and Tier 2 automotive suppliers, including corporations such as Lear and Delphi, built operations in Hermosillo.
-The lean manufacturing processes now adopted by the three major Detroit automakers have been refined for decades in Hermosillo.
+Sonora automotive plants were enhanced manufacturing communities, many of the world's largest Tier 1 and Tier 2 automotive suppliers, including corporations such as Lear and Delphi, built operations in Hermosillo.
+The lean manufacturing processes now adopted by the three major Detroit automakers have been refined for decades in Hermosillo, building the Sonora automotive industry.

 Beyond automotive, Hermosillo is also home to metals fabrication and aerospace manufacturing operations, among others.
 For example, there is high local capacity for CNC machining to go along with the technical expertise instilled in workers by local trade schools and universities.
 Accordingly, manufacturers have access to all of the mechanical and human resources they need to set up comprehensive operations in Hermosillo and the rest of Sonora.

 3. A Diverse and Highly Developed Education System

 Sonora is one of the highest-ranking Mexican states for higher education enrollment, thanks to its numerous postsecondary institutions and relatively high budgetary allotment for education.
 These schools are tightly connected with local manufacturing industries, meaning that many students receive the extensive training they need for high-tech industries such as medical, aerospace and automotive.